drupalprojects/tablefield/README.txt

 - Show link to export table data as CSV depending on permission

 #### Raw data (JSON) ####
-This format is intended when table data should be provided as a service.
+This format is intended to provide table data as a service.
+For example when using a View that outputs JSON the field configuration includes 'Formatter'.
+When choosing 'Raw data (JSON)' it shows the below options.

 - Use first row/column values as array keys (if not empty). (select)
   * No
   * Header only
   * Both first row and first column (two headers)
 - Vertical header (first column instead of first row)
 - Table data only (no caption)

+Using this format for a display mode for a node content type will display the JSON in pretty print.

 ## CREDITS ##